-- Training Costs: - Associated with any NTC or other approved FMCSA related training for or dedicated 100% MCSAP personnel belonging to our Enforcement and Compliance, Information Technology, Legal or Administrative Divisions. - Law Enforcement Training (Academy) for new inspectors and Continuing Education for existing inspectors. - CVSA Decals: 100% dedicated MCSAP activities.
+- Indirect Costs: TPSB has opted to use the de minimis rate of 10% of Modified Total Direct Costs (MTDC). - Training Costs: - Associated with any NTC or other approved FMCSA related training for or dedicated 100% MCSAP personnel belonging to our Enforcement and Compliance, Information Technology, Legal or Administrative Divisions. - Law Enforcement Training (Academy) for new inspectors and Continuing Education for existing inspectors. - CVSA Decals: 100% dedicated MCSAP activities.
 An estimated of 2,000 used/shipped around 500 per quarter.
 At a \$1.50 per unit, costs may increase or decrease depending quantities used per quarter. - Conference Costs (CVSA Dues): \$5,100.00 membership dues and additional conference costs.
 PRMCSAP is a CVSA Member and participates actively in its Committees, including conferences and meetings.
-Three (3) inspectors will be certified to perform Level VI inspections and have to be re-certified annually. - Fuel Costs: For 100% dedicated 18 MCSAP vehicles.
-Roadside Inspections: Approximately \$230.00 per month per vehicle.
-Overtime: Approximately \$500.00 per month per vehicle, costs may vary depending on the price of fuel.
-Adjusted to reflect State Match waiver granted by FMCSA. - Fleet Cost (Mileage/Repairs): All costs requested are for vehicle repairs (no mileage). \$10,000.00 per year. - Marking: For new vehicles and maintenance of the current ones dedicated to 100% MCSAP activities. - Office Rent: Will pay costs that ascend to approximately \$34,000.00.
+Three (3) inspectors will be certified to perform Level VI inspections and have to be re-certified annually. - Fuel Cost Roadside Inspections: For 100% dedicated 18 MCSAP vehicles.
+Approximately \$230.00 per month per vehicle.
+Costs may vary depending on the price of fuel.
+Adjusted to reflect State Match waiver granted by FMCSA. - Fuel Cost Non Inspection Program (Overtime): Approximately \$500.00 per month per vehicle.
+Costs may vary depending on the price of fuel.
+Adjusted to reflect State Match waiver granted by FMCSA.
+This budget item covers the fuel costs associated with the traffic enforcement without inspection that will be performed in overtime by TPSB inspectors. - Fleet Cost (Mileage/Repairs): All costs requested are for vehicle repairs (no mileage). \$10,000.00 per year. - Marking: For new vehicles and maintenance of the current ones dedicated to 100% MCSAP activities.

+- Office Rent: Will pay costs that ascend to approximately \$34,000.00.
 Main and three (3) regional office space rental dedicated to 100% MCSAP activities.
 Amount had to be adjusted after State Match waiver was granted by FMCSA.
-However, if any rent is due, this amount may be covered through Indirect Costs.

-- Printer Rent: Printer located at Main and Regional Offices dedicated to 100% MCSAP activities.
+However, if any rent is due, this amount may be covered through Indirect Costs. - Printer Rent: Printer located at Main and Regional Offices dedicated to 100% MCSAP activities.
 Approximately \$375.00 per month.
 (Printer is used at the office by the administrative personnel; capability to print in black and white / color, duplex printing, scan and fax). - Tolls: For eighteen (18) vehicles dedicated 100% MCSAP activities.
 To drive to and from inspection areas, crash sites including those in identified high crash corridors around the island.
 Approximately \$833.00 per vehicle per year.
-Additional costs to consider is the steady annual increase of tolls and the number of times necessary to use them to perform their duties. - Communications (Internet and Radio): Costs requested based on previous years expenditures. - Internet Hotspots: 18 units that will be installed in the vehicles, to provide internet service to access FMCSA's systems to determine OOS units and validity of US DOT's numbers.
+Additional costs to consider is the steady annual increase of tolls and the number of times necessary to use them to perform their duties. - · Communications (Internet and Radio): Costs requested based on previous years expenditures. - Internet Hotspots: 18 units that will be installed in the vehicles, to provide internet service to access FMCSA's systems to determine OOS units and validity of US DOT's numbers.
 18 units @ 20.00 per month for 12 months unit rent, totals \$4,320.00 per year. - Radio communications with officers and Director.
 Approximately \$4,000.00 annual use fee for radio wave communications and radio units.
 Additional costs provided for in consideration of the possibility to cover replacement units, maintenance, warranty, training, signal rent.